-A proposal AC 2369, registered on April 24, 2025, which had been advanced by Deputy Prime Minister and Minister of Foreign Affairs, Antonio Tajani, in March, provides for the centralization of citizenship applications jure sanguinis and changes AIRE rules (Register of Italians Living Abroad), identity documents and passports.
+A The proposal AC 2369, registered on April 24, 2025, which had been advanced by Deputy Prime Minister and Minister of Foreign Affairs, Antonio Tajani, in March, provides for the centralization of citizenship applications jure sanguinis and changes AIRE rules (Register of Italians Living Abroad), identity documents and passports.

 The DL (draft law) – signed by Prime Minister Giorgia Meloni, and Tajani – is being analyzed by the Chamber of Deputies and is part of the government's financial strategy.